leecheewei/Course-Project-for-Coursera-Getting-and-Getting-Data-Course/README.md

 6. Use descriptive activity and variable names to label the activities and features names in the data table
 7. Creates a second, independent tidy data set and write to the text file 'TidyData.txt'

-The TidyData.txt in this repository was created by running the run_analysis.R script using R version 3.2.2 (2015-08-14) on Windows 8.1 64-bit edition.
+The TidyData.txt in this repository was created by running the run_analysis.R script using R version 3.4.4 on Windows 10 Professional 64-bit edition.

-This script requires the dplyr package (version 0.4.3 was used).